Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Irreducibility results for

 \begin{example} Note that $4$ is a root of $K_6$ modulo $19$.
 Unfortunately, $K_{114}(4)$ is divisible by $19^2$, and hence Theorem \ref{irreducibility_criterion} is not applicable in this case. \end{example}

 \begin{remark} Computations with SageMath show that the only odd prime $p < 10000$ modulo which $K_6$ has a root, but the condition (b) of Theorem \ref{irreducibility_criterion} is not satisfied, is $19$.
-It is natural to question that $p = 19$ is the only such prime.
-Unfortunately, this assertion might be very difficult to prove and we don't have any results on this.
+It is natural to ask whether $p = 19$ is the only such prime.
+Unfortunately, this assertion might be very difficult to prove and we do not have any results on this.
 Here is a list of all primes up to \(10000\) for which the conditions of Theorem \ref{irreducibility_criterion} are satisfied:

 \end{remark}